 Although we currently have a relatively small number of leases (most are currently classified as operating leases under which we are the lessee), we have obtained and continue to obtain information relating to our leases and other right-to-use arrangements for the purpose of evaluating the effect of this guidance on our consolidated financial statements and related disclosures.
+In addition, we are developing and testing changes to our accounting system as the result of this ASU.
 We currently expect most of the effect of this guidance on our consolidated financial statements to impact our balance sheet presentation (increase the amount of our assets for the inclusion of right-of-use assets and increase the amount of our liabilities for the inclusion of the associated lease obligations).
 For 2017, expenses associated with our operating lease agreements, including month-to-month leases, were \$9.8 million.
 As of December 31, 2017, our future minimum payments on operating lease agreements with initial or remaining terms of one year or more totaled \$21.2 million.